amirafzali/JobViz/README.md

 # JobViz Deployment and Summary

-### (Please look in the Deployment Section of the Repository for an in-depth explanation of project)
+## Executive Summary

+It is time consuming for current or prospective employees to analyze government data in order to find information regarding the job market.
+JobViz aims to give users useful and readable data through visualizations and intuitive data querying, in order to streamline job hunting and analysis.

+The application takes various inputs selected by the user and partitions the data set such that desired groupings are achieved.
+The extracted data is used as a basis for querying, visualization, and other aspects of the application’s interface.

+The algorithmic challenges behind the application include stable sorting, searching, and shortest graphing paths.
+These operations will be performed as efficiently and quickly as possible.

+The dataset used for the project is the Ontario Sunshine List, which includes public-sector salary disclosure on employees paid $100,000 yearly or more.
+The dataset can be found at https://www.ontario.ca/page/public-sector-salary-disclosure.

-Loaded Datasets:
+Loaded Datasets:<br/>
 2019: 166977 rows (167k)<br/>
 2018: 151375 rows (151k)<br/>
 2017: 131909 rows (131k)<br/>

+## Deployment
+### (Please look in the Deployment Section of the Repository for an in-depth explanation of project)

 # How To Launch:
 ### (Refer to image HowToLaunch.mp4 video)